wichtounet/wichtounet.github.io/posts/2017/03/clang-tidy-static-analysis-integration-in-sonarqube.rst

     void assertion_failed_msg(const CharT* expr, const char* msg, const char* function, const char* file, long line) {
                                                                                                           ^

 I got this one several times.
-It is indeed more portable to use `int64` rather than `long`.
+It is indeed more portable to use :code:`int64` rather than :code:`long`.

 .. code::